Home / Grad Program / Admissions

 Standardized Scores

-The submission of GRE subject and general test scores is strongly recommended but not required.
+The submission of GRE general test scores is strongly recommended but not required.
 There are no minimum test score requirements for admission.
 If submitted, the standardized scores are reviewed as part of the applicant’s portfolio by the faculty review committee.

 Please note that some November GRE test results might not be officially submitted by ETS until after the December 1 deadline.
-You may self-report the test results to our graduate program manager, Meredith LaSalle-Tarantin, by email as soon as you have them.
+You may self-report the test results to our graduate program manager, Patti Wallack, by email as soon as you have them.
 The November results are usually received by the Graduate School by mid-December allowing sufficient time for the official report to be confirmed by the admissions committee.

 Fee Waiver